JordanTreiv/STAT201CheatSheet/STAT201 MT2 Cheat Sheet.md

 - if the distribution of d is normal, we should be fine for one-sample t-test even for small saple sizes.
 - if the distribution of  d  is far from Normal, then a larger sample size is needed before the CLT "kicks in" and the one-sample t-test becomes appropriate.
 Usually, a sample of size 30 tends to be sufficient

+## Module 10: Errors in Inference

+**General Ideas:**
+- Define type I & II errors.
+- Describe responsible use and reporting of p-values from hypothesis tests.
+- Discuss how these errors are linked to a "reproducibility crisis".
+- Measure how these errors amplify when performing multiple hypothesis testing, in the context of multiple comparisons.

+**Type I Errors**
+The probability of rejecting H<sub>0</sub> when H<sub>0</sub> is true.
+This probability is the significance level, represented by the α.

+**Type II Errors**
+The probability of failing to reject H<sub>0</sub> when H<sub>0</sub> is false.
+This probability is the dependent on:
+- Effect size (difference between H<sub>0</sub> and reality) (probability of correctly rejecting H<sub>0</sub> increase as difference increases)
+- the sample size (increasing sample size reduces overlap between Null Model and Sampling Distribution if H<sub>0</sub> is false)
+- the probability of Type I error (changing α would change the borders of shaded regions in the Null Model and Sampling Distribution)

+**Power of the test**
+The power of a test is the probability of rejecting H<sub>0</sub> when H<sub>0</sub> is false.
+It is 1 - P(Type II Error)

+Confidence intervels can also be calculated X± z<sup>∗</sup><sub>1−α/2σ</sub>√n but the population SD is rarely known.
+Thus, the confidence intervas can also be calculated using the sampling distribution SD (s) instead:
+X±t<sup>∗</sup><sub>n−1,1−α/2<sub>s/√n
+  where t<sup>*</sup> is the critical value with n-1 degrees of freedom for (1−α/2)-quantile (two-tailed)